 Licenses & Permits

-- The Georgia Migratory Bird Stamp is required for ALL migratory bird hunters (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) that are 16 and older, even if a hunting license is not required.
-This stamp is how Georgia participates in the federal Harvest Information Program (HIP).
+The Georgia Migratory Bird Stamp is required for all migratory bird hunters (doves, ducks, geese, woodcock, snipe, coots, rails, or gallinules) that are 16 and older.
 Some licenses allow the license holder to get the Georgia Migratory Bird Stamp at no cost.
-The Georgia Migratory Bird Stamp is only valid for a single season (March to February).
-Hunters must obtain a new Georgia Migratory Bird Stamp each season.
-A Federal Duck Stamp ($25) is still required if hunting duck and geese for hunters age 16 and older.
+The Georgia Migratory Bird Stamp is only valid for a single season.
+For more information and restrictions, click HERE.

-- The Waterfowl Impoundment (funded by Ducks Unlimited) features a boardwalk leading to an overlook platform.
+At the fork in the road, turn right to head to the Waterfowl Impoundment (funded by Ducks Unlimited), featuring a boardwalk leading to an overlook platform.
 Tread quietly as waterfowl will scatter quickly.

-- Troup’s Lake is an ox box of the Oconee River, known for excellent fishing since the 1800s, as the lake is regularly replenished by river flooding.
+Going straight at the fork in the road will take you to Troup’s Lake, which is an oxbow of the Oconee River, known for its excellent fishing since the 1800’s, as the lake is regularly replenished by river flooding.
 Prothonotary warblers and large alligators are regularly seen in and around the lake during warmer months.

-- Walking trails in various states of repair through remote coastal plain swamp.
+Find walking trails in various states of repair through the remote coastal plain swamp.
 You may have the whole 1,700 acres to yourself.

-- The Georgia Ornithological Society and the DNR maintain the South Tract habitat specifically to support the Swainson’s warbler, and this area has the largest known concentration in the state.
+The Georgia Ornithological Society and the Department of Natural Resources (DNR) maintain the South Tract habitat specifically to support the Swainson’s warbler, and this area has the largest known concentration in the state.
 Swainson’s warblers may be heard (but rarely seen) at cane thickets near stream crossings at various points along the trails.